-Trade Finance Explained: 5 Facts You Need To Know
+Trade Finance Explained: 5 Facts You Need to Know

-A look into trade financing and what it can offer your business
+Here's a look into trade financing and what it can offer your business

 Trade finance makes import and export transactions possible for entities, ranging from a small business importing its first private-label product from overseas, to multi-national corporations importing or exporting large amounts of inventory around the globe each year.

 Smaller businesses often have very limited access to loans and other forms of interim financing to cover the cost of goods they plan to buy or sell.
 Even with a confirmed order for products, many banks won't provide loans or overdraft protection for these types of transactions.

 Business owners, both small and large, don't want to have their own money tied up in shipments of goods that could, for example, take four to six weeks or more to arrive from an overseas manufacturer.

 On the flip side, companies that export large amounts of goods can't necessarily afford to wait until their export products have arrived at some distant destination weeks later, before receiving payment.
 Some sources estimate that over 80 percent of global trade depends on trade financing, which helps goods keep moving even when companies don't have enough cash flow internally to finance the transactions themselves.